frappe/erpnext_documentation/user/manual/en/selling/sales-order.md

     <img class="screenshot" alt="Make Sales Order from Quotation" src="{{docs_base_url}}/assets/img/selling/make-so.gif">

-Most of the information in your Sales Order is the same as the Quotation.
+Most of the information in your Sales Order is the same as in the Quotation.

 There are a few amongst other things that a Sales Order will ask you to update.

   * Enter Delivery Date against each item.
-If there are multiple items and if you enter delivery date in the first row, the date will be copied to other rows as well where it is blank.
+If there are multiple items and if you enter a delivery date in the first row, the date will be copied to other rows as well where it is blank.
   * Customer Purchase Order number: If your customer has sent you a Purchase Order, you can update its number for future reference (in billing).
   * To allow for per-Customer, per-Item Pricing Rules ("Customer A" pays $1.00 for "Item 1" but "Customer B" pays $1.25 for "Item 1"), there's a check box in Selling Settings to enable saving the specific item price per customer when you change a price in the Sales Order.